-Also the accrual of the loss contingency for our litigation with Hansen may result in our being unable to remain listed on the NASDAQ Global Market.
-As of March 31, 2009, our stockholders' deficit was approximately \$26 million, well below the minimum standard of stockholders' equity of \$10 million for continued listing on the NASDAQ Global Market.
-Furthermore, our market capitalization was well below \$50 million, the alternative minimum market capitalization standard for such market.
-Accordingly, we may not be able to maintain the quantitative standards for continued listing on the NASDAQ Global Market, and our common stock could be delisted from the NASDAQ Global Market if we are unable to cure the events of noncompliance in a timely or effective manner.
-If our common stock were threatened with delisting from the NASDAQ Global Market, we may, depending on the circumstances, seek to extend the period for regaining compliance with NASDAQ listing standards by moving our common stock to the NASDAQ Capital Market, if at that time we are able to comply with the initial listing requirements of the NASDAQ Capital Market.
-However, we are not presently in compliance with the continued listing requirements and standards of the NASDAQ Capital Market as well.
+We may not be able to meet the applicable standards for continued listing on the NASDAQ Capital Market, and our common stock could be delisted from the NASDAQ Capital Market if we are unable to obtain compliance in a timely or effective manner.
 In the event that our common stock is not eligible for quotation on another market or exchange, trading of our common stock could be conducted in the over-the-counter market or on an electronic bulletin board established for unlisted securities such as the Pink Sheets or the OTC Bulletin Board.
 In such event, it may be difficult for us to raise additional capital if we are not listed on a major exchange.

 Finally, in the second half of 2008, the increased turmoil in the U.S. and global capital markets and a global slowdown of economic growth created a substantially more difficult business environment.
 Our ability to access the capital markets is expected to be extremely limited.
-These conditions have not improved through May 2009, and we experienced continued negative cash flow from operations in the three months ended March 31, 2009.
+These conditions have not improved through August 2009, and we experienced continued negative cash flow from operations in the three months ended June 30, 2009.
 The deteriorating economic and market conditions are not likely to improve significantly during 2009 and may continue past 2009 and could get worse.

-As a result of the effects of our litigation with Hansen, the resulting impact on our debt facility with Silicon Valley Bank and the potential delisting of our common stock from the NASDAQ Global Market, as well as the general economic conditions, we may be unable to pay our obligations in the normal course of business in 2009 or service our debt in a timely fashion.
-Our ability to continue as a going concern is dependent on many events outside of our direct control, including, among other things, the successful resolution of our litigation with Hansen and our continued ability to obtain funding for working capital to operate our business, whether from Silicon Valley Bank or another source.
+As a result of the effects of our litigation with Hansen, our bankruptcy filing and the potential delisting of our common stock from the NASDAQ Capital Market, as well as the general economic conditions, we may be unable to pay our obligations in the normal course of business in 2009 or service our debt in a timely fashion.
+Our ability to continue as a going concern is dependent on many events outside of our direct control, including, among other things, the successful resolution of our litigation with Hansen and our continued ability to obtain funding for working capital to operate our business.
 Our recent operating losses and negative cash flows, negative working capital, stockholders' deficit and the uncertainty of our ability to successfully resolve our litigation with Hansen, among other factors, raise substantial doubt as to our ability to continue as a going concern.
-The accompanying condensed consolidated financial statements do not include any further adjustments that might result from the ultimate and final outcome of these uncertainties.
+The accompanying consolidated financial statements do not include any further adjustments that might result from the ultimate and final outcome of these uncertainties.